simon-smart88/disagapp/README.md

 - Determine which component the module will be added to - the shorthand in the section titles above forms the first part of the module's identifier.
 - Use `shinyscholar::create_module()` to create the module files:
   - `id` is the module identifier formed from the component identifier (listed above) and a single word identifier for the module.
 We will use `fit_improved` as the identifier in this example.
-  - `dir` is where the module files should be created - this should be in the `inst/shiny/modules` folder.
+  - `dir` is the root directory of the application.
   - `map` should be set to `TRUE` if the results of the module need to be plotted on the map.
   - `result` should be set to `TRUE` if the module produces graphs to be presented in the Results tab.
   - `rmd` should be set to `TRUE` if the module should be included in the reproducible Rmarkdown.
   - `save` should be set to `TRUE` if the module has inputs that should be saved and loaded when the app is saved.
+  - `download` should be set to `TRUE` if the module will produce an output that you want the user to be able to download.
   - `async` should be set to `TRUE` if the the module takes more than a few seconds to run so that it operates asynchronously.
   - `init` should be left set as `FALSE`.
   - e.g. assuming you are in the root directory run: